Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/cli-demo-with-docker.md

 # CLI-Based Demo with Local Docker

 This guide allows you to test the backend components of Interstellar’s secure Web3 account system directly from your terminal, without relying on the Android app.
-It runs the full stack locally using Docker or Podman, and walks through account registration and transaction validation using a CLI script.
+It runs the full stack locally using Docker or Podman, and walks through account registration, recovery and transaction validation using a CLI script.

 :::info
-This method is ideal for reviewers who want to verify Milestone 1 logic without using a mobile device
+This method is ideal for reviewers who either do not have access to an Android device or emulator, or who want to explore the Milestone 1 runtime logic in greater depth — including log inspection and backend validation — after testing the mobile demo via the hosted VPS.
 :::

 ---